 The Public Safety Committee worked with government agencies, consumer advocate groups, local Community Emergency Response Teams (CERT) or as-needed outside experts to inform educate and provide information to our community on disaster preparedness, public service best practices and personal safety.
 As of June 2019, this committee no longer meets, and the Health, Seniors, and Social Services Committee has oversight of public safety.

 The Rules and Bylaws Committee considers changes to Community Board 8's by-laws.
 Additionally, the committee deals with issues concerning procedures and member's actions and activities.
 The committee meets on an as needed basis.

-The Second Avenue Subway Task Force provides a forum that brings together members of the community and representatives of the MTA and its subcontractors.
-We discuss issues raised by the construction of the new subway - from E. 96th Street to E. 63rd Street.
-Representative of elected officials and city agencies are invited to the meetings.
+The Second Avenue Subway Task Force provided a forum that brought together members of the community and representatives of the MTA and its subcontractors.
+We discussed issues raised by the construction of the new subway - from E. 96th Street to E. 63rd Street.

 The Small Business Committee provides a forum for small business owners, advocates, and community members to discuss the issues and challenges facing small businesses in Community District 8.
 This committee meets on the first Monday of the month.